IEMB-LEG/Biocontrol-potential-and-molecular-basis-of-predation-in-a-marine-raptorial-ciliate/README.md

 ## Hardware Requirements

-Glauconema phenotypic plasticity only requires a standard computer with sufficient RAM to support the operations defined by a user.
+Biocontrol potential and molecular basis of predation in a marine raptorial ciliat only requires a standard computer with sufficient RAM to support the operations defined by a user.
 For typical users, this would be a computer with about 2 GB of RAM.
 For optimal performance, we recommend a computer with the following specs:

   RAM: 8+ GB
   CPU: 4+ cores, 3.3+ GHz/core